jpincas/ghost/README.md

 ### Step 4: Create a configuration file

-Just type `ecosystem` to get going.
-Since you don't have a defualt *config,json*, EcoSystem will generate one for you.
+Just type `ghost` to get going.
+Since you don't have a defualt *config,json*, ghost will generate one for you.

 ### Step 5: Configure the database connection

 If you're working locally, the defaults will probably just work out-of-the-box.
 Otherwise, open *config.json* and edit the database connection parameters.

-### Step 6: Initialise EcoSystem
+### Step 6: Initialise ghost

-EcoSystem needs to create a number of built-in tables, roles, permissions and functions, as well as a few folders, so just type `ecosystem init` to have it do that for you.
+ghost needs to create a number of built-in tables, roles, permissions and functions, as well as a few folders, so just type `ghost init` to have it do that for you.

 ### Step 7: Create an admin user

-Set yourself up as an admin user with full permissions by typing `ecosystem new user [your@email.com] --admin`
+Set yourself up as an admin user with full permissions by typing `ghost new user [your@email.com] --admin`

 ### Step 8: Download and install a bundle

-The easiest way to get started with EcoSystem is by installing an existing bundle.
-Bundles are just folders that group together everything EcoSystem needs.
-Once you get familiar with EcoSystem, you'll create your own bundles, but for now, let's clone a simple demo bundle and install it with demo data:
+The easiest way to get started with ghost is by installing an existing bundle.
+Bundles are just folders that group together everything ghost needs.
+Once you get familiar with ghost, you'll create your own bundles, but for now, let's clone a simple demo bundle and install it with demo data:

 ```
 $ cd bundles
-$ git clone git@github.com:ecosystemsoftware/eco_bundle_dogshelter.git
+$ git clone git@github.com:jpincas/eco_bundle_dogshelter.git
 $ cd ..
-$ ecosystem install eco_bundle_dogshelter --demodata
+$ ghost install eco_bundle_dogshelter --demodata
 ```

 ### Step 9: Run the server

-Run the server in 'demo' mode (disabling authorisation) with `ecosystem serve -s=secret -d`
+Run the server in 'demo' mode (disabling authorisation) with `ghost serve -s=secret -d`

 ## Congrats!
-You now have a backend powered by EcoSystem
+You now have a backend powered by ghost

 The JSON API is at `/api` (believe it or not).
-Remember schema and table/view names map directly to API endpoints, so `ecosystem_bundle_dogshelter.dogs_available` is at `localhost:3000/api/eco_bundle_dogshelter/dogs_available`
+Remember schema and table/view names map directly to API endpoints, so `ghost_bundle_dogshelter.dogs_available` is at `localhost:3000/api/eco_bundle_dogshelter/dogs_available`

 All requests to the API need to go through authorisation, so if you'd like to send some test requests, you'll need to start by requesting a JWT from **/login** - just include a JSON body in the request like this: